Follow the Presence of Jesus: “Finding Jesus”

 Or on another occasion you could ask your child to point out the red or the purple colours on each page.
 You could then say that the red colour stands for the red cross on Jesus’ tunic.
 So, we know that Jesus is here.

-Finally, you could also you child to follow the purple colour on each page and ask them to point it out to you.
+Finally, you could also ask your child to follow the purple colour on each page and ask them to point it out to you.
 This is your cue to say something like: “Purple in this story book stands for the Holy Spirit of God!”

 They might start off only noticing the strong enveloping colours.
 Then they might realise that the purple in the enveloping colours is the same as the pale purple on the dove of the Holy Spirit.